the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 is doing some PR for the military coz of his good looks. he misses the time when he was a searg and his squad.

+where ware and biz meet
 On VteX subsurface warfare is dominant. inner/outer warfare the action is subterrainian mining (machines need to be protected) are there the 'dead people stored?' in storage, is there charlies heart as well? they are the resources for making capital.
+You are the hero who

-sand ecology /mining quartz made of magma or hot hydrothermal veins fulgurite  'petrified lightning' is a glass tube formed when electricity strikes sand (is glass just heated sand?) also from atomic blasts, meteor strikes, high-voltage devices falling onto the ground (what is that a plane??) just heat basically?? heat is energy, or?  hollow with rough exterior and smooth interior.  sand = silicon dioxide. (is this diff from silicon??) melted sand= lechatelierite.= amorphous material an
+is destined to unearth the truth, buried in eternity, and bring an end to the endless war. sand ecology /mining quartz made of magma or hot hydrothermal veins fulgurite  'petrified lightning' is a glass tube formed when electricity strikes sand (is glass just heated sand?) also from atomic blasts, meteor strikes, high-voltage devices falling onto the ground (what is that a plane??) just heat basically?? heat is energy, or?  hollow with rough exterior and smooth interior.  sand = silicon dioxide. (is this diff from silicon??) melted sand= lechatelierite.= amorphous material an

  but they still need so much spice for the electricity they use.